dashbitco/broadway/guides/examples/Apache Kafka.md

 Some of the configuration options available for Broadway come already with a "reasonable" default value.
 However, those values might not suit your requirements.
-Depending on the number of messages you get, how much processing they need and how much IO work is going to take place, you might need completely different values to optimize the flow of your pipeline.
+Depending on the number of records you get, how much processing they need and how much IO work is going to take place, you might need completely different values to optimize the flow of your pipeline.
 The `concurrency` option available for every set of producers, processors and batchers, along with